Etheirys/XAT/README.md

+# OBSOLETE
+XAT is now obsolete, please see [VFX Editor](https://github.com/0ceal0t/Dalamud-VFXEditor) for animations.

-# XAT - The XIV Animation Toolkit
+## XAT - The XIV Animation Toolkit

 XAT (or, more formally titled, The XIV Animation Toolkit) is a standalone tool for manipulating animations and skeletons in Final Fantasy XIV.
 It provides various techniques to export, import, compress and bind animations to and from a variety of formats.